Vanity is Calamity, the Quicksand of Reason

 Moving beyond vanity metrics will help you sleep well knowing you didn’t take the easy way out but wrestled with the hard stuff that’s necessary to build the brand you were hired to serve.
 And unlike surface-only metrics that don’t impress for long you’ll be equipped to demand more budget to put to work gaining greater returns.

 Ready to avoid vanity calamity?
-Be sure to download our free new ebook: “From Media Metrics to Media Insights: How to Prove Value in PR with Advanced Measurement and Evaluation” [Note: Insert link for download.]or contact a Nexis Newsdesk™ expert to learn more today.
+Be sure to download our free new ebook: “From Media Metrics to Media Insights: How to Prove Value in PR with Advanced Measurement and Evaluation” or contact a Nexis Newsdesk™ expert to learn more today.